ohrrpgce/ohrrpgce/docker/myjenkins/README.txt

 (Username in the credentials doesn't actually matter, it is a parameter in the Jenkinsfile.
 Only the ID and private key actually matters)

+Click "Build with Parameters" and you can change any of the upload parameters that need to be changed for your environment.
+These values will be remembered for subsequent automatic builds.

 ## Backup

 You'll definitely want to back up your jenkins_home_vol docker volume